 And then as the sun slips toward the horizon, a mega cloud from hell sweeps in and blocks out all light leaving the world dark and gray and forlorn.
 It makes me look silly walking around with a tripod and thinking there has to be better hobbies in the world.
 It also makes me look around and wonder where the closest bar is located.

 There is a fine line between a +3 and a -3.
 The same elements that conspire to make a great sunset can also lead to a gray and dull evening.
-This is what makes nature photography so exciting and aggravating and where camera enthusiasts are born.
+This is what makes nature photography so exciting and aggravating.

 Take this photo for example: